2021 Fan N'ation Pizza Challenge

 #2 Fiori’s Pizzaria vs Driftwood Oven

-CONGRATS TO VINCENT’S PIZZA PARK AND FIORI’S PIZZARIA FOR ADVANCING TO THE FINAL FOUR SHOWDOWN!
+CONGRATS TO VINCENT’S PIZZA PARK AND FIORI’S PIZZARIA FOR ADVANCING TO THE FINAL FOUR SHOWDOWN IN WEEK 1!

 Round #2 (Aired Sat June 19) – VOTING HAS ENDED FOR ROUND #1